Umar Gul: Injuries

-Batting-skills
+Batting skills

 Despite being a bowler, Gul can perform well as a lower order batsman and has proved his ability as a quick.run-picker His finest moment with the bat came in a test match against England in August 2010 when Pakistan were at 103/7 and Gul came into bat at 8.
 He scored 29 off 30 deliveries, and when play ended that day, two more wickets had fallen and the team were at 148/9.
 Pakistan needed 11 more runs to avoid the follow-on, and Gul then came in with his number 10 partner Mohammad Asif.
 Gul scored 34 runs in just 11 deliveries however his partner Mohammad Asif was run out at the other end and Gul ended on 65 not out.

+Post-retirement

 Coaching career

 In April 2022, Gul was appointed as bowling consultant by the Afghanistan national cricket team for a training camp which lasted 15 days.
 In May 2022, he was given a permanent contract as the bowling coach of Afghanistan with his contract lasting until the end of 2022.
 On 15 March 2023, Gul was appointed the interim bowling coach of the Pakistani cricket team for the Afghanistan series.